metadriverse/metadrive/README.md

 <br>

-**Though the development of MetaDrive is already settled for current stage, we are still working on managing the documentation and other stuff.
-We expect to finish all cleanup by 1st, September.**

 Welcome to MetaDrive!
 MetaDrive is an driving simulator with many key features, including:

 - **Lightweight**: Extremely easy to download, install and run in almost all platforms.